RUSSELL D' ALESSIO

-“Primarily known for his expressionist figurative work on canvas he is fascinated by people, especially women, their movements, and expressions.
-His spontaneous abstract use of paint and composition entwined with a sense of humor express bold gestures with subtle expressions.
+"I am primarily known for my expressionist figurative work on canvas, fascinated by people, especially women, their movements, and expressions.
+My spontaneous abstract use of paint and composition are entwined with a sense of humor and express bold gestures with subtle expressions.

-The Maine life has always been the filter through which he dreams.
-As a painter, this landscape, has been an incredible inspiration and root cause of his works for over fifty years.
+The Maine life has always been the filter through which I dream.
+As a painter, this landscape, has been an incredible inspiration and root cause of my works for over fifty years.

-He has shared his passion for the arts through his gallery with fellow artists, visitors and his community making him and active part of the arts in Maine for five decades.
+I have shared my passion for the arts through my gallery of thirty- one years in Bar Harbor with fellow artists, visitors, and the community making me and active part of the arts in Maine for five decades."